Managing Diversity: 3 Tips for Proactive Organizations

 Here are some things to think about when looking at your teams and consider how you can create an environment where everyone has the opportunity to bring their “best selves” to work:

 Invest in getting to know your team.
 A leader’s initial perception of who someone is probably differs from who they actually are.
-Everyone comes to work and participates within their teams, as an intersection of different personas and personalities.
+Everyone comes to work, and participates within their teams, as an intersection of different personas and personalities.
 Employees also bring a variety of lived experiences with them that influence how they work, the lens through which they view activities and interactions, and how they communicate.

 Investing the time to understand how people on your team “tick” is important to understand how to bring out the best in them.
 This is especially important in a hybrid work environment, where you might not work synchronously every day.
-But the richness of your team can only be uncovered by investing the effort in getting to know them as individuals, so you can be more responsive and supportive of their professional needs and personal challenges.
+But the richness of your team can only be uncovered by investing the effort in getting to know them as individuals, so that you can be more responsive and supportive to their professional needs and personal challenges.

 Do the ways in which we manage diversity change in a hybrid work environment?
 My colleague, Asha Palmer, SVP of Compliance Solutions at Skillsoft, recently chatted with Beth Egan, an executive coach, and Catherine Razzano, head of global legal compliance at TikTok, to get their thoughts.

 Whileimplicit bias is a thing, it doesn’t have to be your thing.
 Our brains make shortcuts based on lived experiences and learned associations.
 Sometimes, these ideas elicit automatic and unintentional biases that impact how we treat others – both in positive and negative ways.
 It is critical to recognize that everyone has implicit bias and to take action to minimize the effect of those implicit biases on how we interact with and get to know our teams.